News and blog

 Figure 1.
 Enabling Audit Object Access in Windows

-Enabling file auditing on a file or folder you want to monitor
+Configuring file auditing for a file or folder

-There is a great and simple explanation in the Microsoft documentation about how to enable file auditing on specific files or folders.
-See, Apply a basic audit policy on a file or folder.
+Microsoft has a great guide on configuring file auditing: Apply a basic audit policy on a file or folder.

 • Event ID 4663 - An attempt was made to access an object.

-• Event ID 4656 - A handle to an object was requested.
+• Event IT 4656 - A handle to an object was requested.

 Module xm_json